 - Leadership understands and meets the needs of consumers and families.

 - Partnerships with consumers, families, providers, and local/state authorities are strong.

 - Accountability in services and systems that are evidence based, results focused, and financially responsible.

 - Make sure that prevention/treatment services for substance abuse and mental health are available throughout the state.

 - DSAMH contracts with local county governments statutorily designated as local substance abuse and local mental health authorities, to provide prevention or treatment services.

 - Provide oversight and policy direction to local authorities.

 - Monitoring and evaluation of mental health and substance abuse services through an annual site review process, reviews local area plans, and reviews program outcome data.

-- Provide technical assistance and training to local authorities, evaluates the effectiveness of prevention and treatment programs to disseminate the information to stakeholders.
+- Provide technical assistance and training to local authorities and evaluate the effectiveness of prevention and treatment programs to share information with stakeholders.